cxumol/URLinkCat/README.md

 ### Contribution

 Feel free to send PR.
-Here are some suggestions for improvement:
+Consider following improvements:

+- [x] Change orders by drag-and-drop
+- [ ] Optional password protection
-1. Depolyment on other playforms (vercel, deno deploy, render.com, etc.)
+- [ ] Depolyment on other playforms (vercel, deno deploy, render.com, etc.)
-2. Open a group of links at once by a single click (firefox bookmark toolbar "Open All in Tabs")
+- [ ] Open a group of links at once by a single click (firefox bookmark toolbar "Open All in Tabs")
-3. Change orders by drag-and-drop